luckyantony/alx-higher_level_programming/0x00-python-hello_world/README.md

-This is a README file for  hello world
+This is a README file for python hello world